VoidVampire/learning-react/06. inner-react/README.md

   1. Two elements of different types will produce different trees.
   2. Elements with a stable key prop stay the same across renders.
 - **Two situations:**
-  1. Same position, different element.
+  1. Same position, different element
+    - basically change in html tag
+    - react assumes entire sub-tree is invalid, old components are destroyed with states, and is rebuild with new states
-  2. Same position, same element.
+  2. Same position, same element
+    - DOM and react elements remain same with state
+    - only props change

+**Key Prop**
+  - special prop which can establish uniqueness
+  - allows react to distinguish b/w multiple instances of same component
+  - if key changes b/w renders, the element is destroed and rebuilt (even if same position)

 ### 3. Commit Phase